stacks-network/docs/src/pages/references/language-clarity-functions.md

 ---
-title: Clarity Language
+title: Clarity Functions
-description: See a detailed list of all keywords and functions for the Clarity language.
+description: See a detailed list of all functions for the Clarity language.
 ---

+export { convertClarityRefToMdx as getStaticProps } from '@common/data/clarity-ref'
 import { ClarityFunctionReference } from '@components/clarity-ref'

 ## Function reference